-Realizing healing is political, Ready, Set, THrive was envisioned in 2016 by Keita Whitten Foster after being in private practice (Redefining Therapy LLC) as a traditional clinical social worker.
-In her work, Keita felt increasingly limited and frustrated and became overwhelmed with grief experiencing the nature of burnout trying to heal people using antiquated practices within flawed systems of healthcare and insurances, governed and operationalized by structural racist, sexist, and classist ideologies, policies, and practices intrinsic to psychiatry (APA), medicine (AMA), and social work (NASW) designed to discriminate, harm, and eliminate Black, Brown, and indigenous bodies of culture as clients, patients, and practitioners.
+Realizing healing is political, Ready, Set, THrive!
+LLC was envisioned in 2016 by Keita Whitten Foster.
+After being in private practice (Redefining Therapy LLC) as a traditional clinical social worker, Keita began to feel increasingly limited and frustrated, and finally became overwhelmed with grief and experienced burnout- I was tired of trying to heal people using antiquated practices within flawed systems of healthcare and insurances, governed and operationalized by structural racism, sexisim, and classism- policies and practices that are foundational to ideologies intrinsic to fields of psychiatry (APA) and medicine (AMA), including the foundational morays of social work (NASW).
+These institutions are designed to discriminate, harm, ignore, and eliminate Black, Brown, and indigenous bodies of culture as clients, patients, and practitioners.
+Therefore, Ready, Set, THrive is a radical departure inspired to actualize abolitionist practices and policies regarding embodied intelligence and wellness designed to support the souls’ capacity to heal in this dimension

-These current and historical conditions cause irreparable wounding and land fiercely in the body as historical and intergenerational soul wounds, which according to the ACEs study of 1997, contributes disproportionately to various autoimmune diseases- like civil wars exploding within the bodys’ immune systems- including respiratory and cardiovascular dis-eases leading to premature death.
-THrive offers holistic emotional wellness by inspiring, empowering, and helping all people remember and reclaim the act of thriving as a birthright bestowed from Spirit- the primordial One.
-THrive ‘s philosophy is rooted in womanist traditions and holistic embodied practices.
-Thrive has launched efforts, both nationally and internationally addressing the health crisis of indigenous Black and Brown wombmen bodies of culture, and to help communities heal the soul wounds of historical racialized trauma and internalized oppression collected within all bodies worldwide.
+THrive uses a holistic lens cultivating, healing, inspiring, and empowering to help all people remember and reclaim the act of thriving as a birthright bestowed from Spirit- the primordial One.
+THrive ‘s philosophy is rooted in womanist prose, traditions, and embodied practices of liberation.
+Thrive has launched efforts, both nationally and internationally, addressing and collaborating to help highlight the health crisis of indigenous Black and Brown wombmen, and to help communities learn how to heal the soul wounds of historical racialized trauma and internalized oppression collected within all bodies worldwide.

-I identify as an indigenous Black woman and THrive practitioner with 30+ years in the field of social work, art, community mental health and education.
+As a wife, an awesome grandmother, an astistá, writer, and a small-time farmer in southern rural Western Maine, I identify as an indigenous Black woman and THrive practitioner with 30+ years in the field of social work, art, community mental health, and education.
 I continue to train in embodied practices of trauma, racial equity, and communal racial healing.
 Originally from New York City, I began my career in Maine in 1996 as an AmeriCorps Vista Volunteer.
 In Maine I worked in and have come to understand White rural poverty- this was a very different context from the inner city structure of poverty I had learned to internalize about myself.

 In 2012, I became involved with child welfare resiliency education following the ACEs study (Kaiser ‘97) championed by the works of Nadine Burke.
-In 2014 Keita opened a private practice and completed her Somatic Experiencing Practitioner (SEP) in 2015.
-I am the founder of the Mama Africa Show (WMPG Community Radio), Community Dialogues on Racism as a Public Health Crisis amid COVID-19, founder of The Harriet Tubman Movement Coalition, and I create community somatic liberation dance waves (Dance Church).
-I am a wife, an awesome grandmother, an astistá, a writer, and a small-time farmer in southern Western Maine.
+In 2014 I opened a private practice and completed my Somatic Experiencing Practitioner (SEP) in 2015.
+I am a member of the Black Association of Social Workers and the Maine NAACP.
+I am the founder of the Mama Africa Show (WMPG Community Radio), Community Dialogues on Racism as a Public Health Crisis amid COVID-19, founder of The Harriet Tubman Movement Coalition, and I create community somatic liberation dance waves (Dance Church) in Western Southern Maine.